Galaxy Alignments with Surrounding Structure in the Sloan Digital Sky Survey: Data and definitions

 The SDSS spectroscopic survey, from which we drew our target galaxies, is complete to a limiting $r$ band magnitude $r = 17.77$ \citep{2002AJ....124.1810S}.
 We selected target galaxies with spectroscopic redshifts in the range $0.02 < z < 0.25$.
 The lower redshift limit eliminates galaxies whose peculiar motion contributes significantly to the redshift.
-The higher redshift limit eliminates galaxies whose shape and alignment may be significantly affected by weak lensing.
-We convert spectroscopic redshifts to proper distances assuming a Hubble constant $H_0 = 70 \,\textrm{km}\, \textrm{s}^{-1}\,\textrm{Mpc}^{-1}$ in a flat $\Lambda$CDM universe with $\Omega_{\Lambda,0} = 0.69$ and $\Omega_{m,0} = 0.31$.
-With these assumed cosmological parameters, the conversion from apparent magnitude $r$ to absolute magnitude $M_r$ in the small-redshift limit is
+The higher redshift limit mostly excludes galaxies that form the Luminous Red Galaxy (LRG) sample \citep{2001AJ....122.2267E}.
+The excluded higher redshift galaxies have a median absolute magnitude $M_r = -22.69$ and median color $u-r = 3.08$.
+Adding these LRGs to our sample would not greatly contribute to our goal of identifying how alignment properties differ between the red sequence and the blue sequence of galaxies, and by eliminating them from our sample, we reduce possible effects of evolution ($z = 0.25$ corresponds to a lookback time $t \approx 3.0\,\mathrm{Gyr}$) and of weak lensing shear.